-target level within a period of up to six years.
+The assets of the Banking Department must equal 0.8% of the banks' covered deposits.
+The annual contribution is determined as the amount required to meet the target level within a period of up to six years.
 If the assets exceed the determined target level, the obligation to contribute will cease.
 The obligation to contribute will resume if the assets fall below the determined target level.
 The individual contributions of the comprised banks is determined on the basis of a ratio-based contribution model.

-On 31 December 2019, the assets of the Banking Department amounted to DKK 8.8 billion, against a determined target level of DKK 5.4 billion.
-As the assets exceeded the target level with an excess coverage of DKK 3.4 billion, no contributions were collected for the Banking Department in 2019.
-Based on applicable rules in the area, the calculation of the target level of total assets currently does not take into account the special covered deposits which are also comprised by coverage.
-Previous studies have shown that special covered deposits in Denmark amount to some DKK 150-200 billion.
-When these are added to the calculation of the Banking Department's target level, the level grows to approximately DKK 7 billion, substantially reducing the excess coverage.
+As of 31 December 2020, the assets of the Banking Department amounted to DKK 8.9 billion, against a determined target level of DKK 5.7 billion.
+As the assets exceeded the target level with an excess coverage of DKK 3.1 billion, no contributions were collected for the Banking Department in 2020.
+Based on applicable rules in the area, the calculation of the target level of total assets currently does not take into account deposits serving certain social purposes.
+Previous studies have shown that deposits serving certain social purposes in Denmark amount to some DKK 150-200 billion.
+When these are